MyFGitAccount/doraemon-Script/Speech1.md

 **NARRATOR**
 Tokyo, 2026.
 A city held by bears.
 In a secure room, three people—Momoko, Yuki, and Kanji—face an impossible choice.
 One must become Doraemon and die to save Japan.
 They have two hours to decide.

+The PRIME MINISTER, a man eroded by crisis, stands before them.
+Two officials flank him, one holding a plain, sealed dossier.

+**PRIME MINISTER**
+Thank you for coming.
+I will dispense with formalities.
+You know the situation.
+You know what has been asked for.

+He nods to the official, who opens the dossier and lays three birth certificates on the table.

+**PRIME MINISTER (CONT'D)**
+Momoko Aoki.
+Yuki Tanaka.
+Kanji Hayashi.
+All born at 1:11 a.m., January 1st, 2001.
+A temporal anomaly our specialists identified as... significant.
+The Shinto master was insistent.
+The Bear King’s demand is not for just anyone.
+It is for one of you.

+**KANJI**
+Why?
+What does our birth time have to do with bears?
+With...
+Doraemon?

+**PRIME MINISTER**
+We don’t pretend to understand the cosmology of a bear.
+We only know what the intermediaries have relayed.
+The King believes in the story.
+Believes the blue one will come to lead them back to a promised, untouched forest.
+But the vessel must be... auspicious.
+Aligned.
+You three are the only living individuals with that exact celestial alignment.
+The master says the bears can *smell* it.

+**MOMOKO**
+So we are sacrifices chosen by astrology.

+**PRIME MINISTER**
+(His voice cracks with exhaustion)
+You are the key to a ceasefire.
+To the survival of the remaining 30%.
+We have tried force.
+We have tried negotiation.
+This... this children’s story is the only thing that has elicited a response other than violence.
+They will accept a Doraemon.
+They will follow it out of our cities.
+But the one who goes... will not return.
+The King’s terms are clear.
+Doraemon belongs to the forest now.

+**YUKI**
+And if we refuse?
+If no one goes?

+**PRIME MINISTER**
+Then the advance resumes at nightfall.
+The last pocket of Tokyo falls.
+And Japan, as a functional entity, ceases to exist.

+He places a heavy, old-fashioned alarm clock on the table.
+He winds it, and the loud TICKING fills the sterile room.

+**PRIME MINISTER (CONT'D)**
+You have two hours.
+To talk.
+To decide.
+To... prepare.
+We will return for your answer.

+He turns to leave, pausing at the door.

+**PRIME MINISTER (CONT'D)**
+They told me you were chosen for your faiths as much as your birth.
+Perhaps that is meant to guide you.
+I do not know.
+I only know that in one hundred and twenty minutes, I must have a name.
+Or I must order a final, futile defense.

+He exits.
+The door seals with a soft *thud* and a click of heavy locks.

+**KANJI**
+(Exhaling shakily)
+So.
+This is it.
+We have two hours to decide which one of us… goes to the bears.

+**MOMOKO**
+(Quietly)
+To die.

+**YUKI**
+Nods slowly, her eyes fixed on the bear outside.
+The Prime Minister made that quite clear.
+One Doraemon.
+One sacrifice.
+The Bear King accepts nothing less.
+The Shinto master was… specific.

+*[CONTINUES AS IN ORIGINAL SCRIPT...]*

+**[SCENE END]**

 **KANJI**
 (Exhaling shakily)